-With a strong legal background representing the ownership, they carefully chose the name Aequitas – which in Latin refers to justice or fairness.
+With a strong legal background representing the original ownership, they carefully chose the name Aequitas – which in Latin refers to justice or fairness.
 And the Æ ligature refers to the name ‘ash’, Amy’s last name.

 The 2014 Aequitas Vineyards Russian River Chardonnay shows aromas of pineapple, a minerality (wet rock) and a slight raciness to the bouquet along with initial hints of caramel and subtle toasted oak aromas.
 The bouquet offers well-layered and diverse aromatics.
 It is rich yet balanced showing a bright simultaneous acidity.
-This wine is generous across the palate with a very long finish.
+This wine is generous across the palate and features a very long finish.

 To date, Aequitas made Cabernet Franc in 2014 and 2015.
 Amy enjoys wines from this variety, recalling one of her early favorites was the Anderson’s Conn Valley Eloge (a red blend, in part containing Cabernet Franc).
-The 2014 Aequitas Vineyards Cabernet Franc (25% Merlot from Carneros) shows a smokiness, tobacco cedar box mix of aromas initially – as it breathes more fruit shows with aromas of blueberry.
-Great food wine with an underlying mouth watering component (excellent acidity).
+The 2014 Aequitas Vineyards Cabernet Franc (25% Merlot from Carneros) initially shows a smokiness and a tobacco cedar box mix of aromas but as it breathes more fruit shows with aromas of blueberry.
+This is a great food wine with an underlying mouthwatering component (excellent acidity).
 Lighter in style it also drinks well by itself.
-Lingering red cherry tartness with well-integrated soft tannins.
+If features a lingering red cherry tartness along with well-integrated soft tannins.

-The 2014 Aequitas Vineyards Estate Cabernet Sauvignon is really dark in the glass – ruby red with purplish tinges on the rim.
-Shows very bright fruit aromatics – dark cherry and blackberry along with hints of black olive – ripe but still elegant in it’s aromatic approach.
-The bouquet perhaps would lead you to think this is going to be a riper style of wine – still shows plenty of power, but the palate also shows restraint.
-Layers of dark fruit with fairly robust tannins anchoring a long finish.
+The 2014 Aequitas Vineyards Estate Cabernet Sauvignon is really dark in the glass showing ruby red with purplish tinges on the rim.
+The bouquet offers very bright fruit aromatics including dark cherry and blackberry along with hints of black olive.
+It is ripe but still elegant in its aromatic approach.
+The bouquet perhaps would lead one to think this is going to be a riper style of wine; while the palate shows plenty of power it also exhibits restraint.
+Layers of dark fruit with fairly robust tannins anchor a long finish.

 Hawk & Horse Winery, Lake County